Focus on 50 Celebrates History of Whatcom Community College

-A stroll through the exhibition on the first floor of Old City Hall tells the story of how the country’s first “college without walls” grew to become a college without limits, now ranked among the top 150 community and technical colleges in the United States.
+A stroll through the exhibit tells the story of how the country’s first “college without walls” grew to become a college without limits.
+Now, the school ranks among the top 150 community and technical colleges in the United States.